-- Have you seen the risk assessments and method statements for your work? - Do you understand the task and the hazards with the job?

-- Have all the people who may be affected been identified? - Are you happy that all the measures to stop you being injured have been taken? - Do you know what to do and whom to contact if the job goes wrong?
+- Have you seen the risk assessments and method statements for your work? - Do you understand the task and the hazards with the job? - Are you trained to carry out the tasks allocated to you? - Have all the people who may be affected been identified? - Are you happy that all the measures to stop you being injured have been taken? - Do you know what to do and whom to contact if the job goes wrong?

 If you have answered NO to any of the above then seek clarification from your employer.

-If you find that your risk assessments or method statements do not match the work you are carrying out, stop work immediately, or as soon as it is safe to do so, and advise your SMDC/HPBC Contract Administrator.
+If you find that your risk assessments or method statements do not match the work you are carrying out, stop work immediately, or as soon as it is safe to do so, and advise your supervisor and the SMDC/HPBC Contract Administrator.